Phineas-bot/NEXUSAI-ENTERPRISES/README.md

 - Each node belongs to a replica cluster; any member that approaches configurable storage/bandwidth thresholds can clone itself, inheriting connections from its parent and creating a new path for traffic.
 - Replica creation is entirely event-driven—no global controller exists—so saturation on one link or node results in local growth instead of centralized orchestration.
 - `DemandScalingConfig` lets you tune utilization thresholds, replica limits, and resource multipliers; see `tests/test_storage_network.py::test_demand_scaling_spawns_replicas_for_hot_targets` for an example harness.

+## Replica Consistency Fan-out

+- Every successful transfer now seeds the entire cluster for the destination node: the parent (root) stores the dataset, and all healthy replicas immediately receive scheduled replica transfers.
+- Uploading directly to a replica backfills the parent and the sibling replicas using `initiate_replica_transfer`, so clients can write to any cluster member without thinking about data placement.
+- Replica fan-out uses the same VirtualOS-guarded transfer path as external uploads, ensuring disk bandwidth, CPU, and memory limits are honored during synchronization.
+Failures raise `replica_sync_failed` events so tests can assert retry behavior.
+- Regression coverage lives in `tests/test_storage_network.py::test_completed_transfer_fanouts_to_cluster_replicas` and `::test_transfer_to_replica_backfills_parent_and_siblings`.

 ## Disk-Backed Storage